 The VA loan program is one of the only mortgage options that allows home buyers in Washington to purchase a property without a down payment.

 But there are some stipulations that go along with that benefit.
-Even though loan limits may have been removed for VA loans in 2020, veterans who have more than one active VA loan or previous VA loans in the past may still be subject to paying a down payment over a certain loan amount.
+Even though loan limits may have been removed for VA loans, veterans who have more than one active VA loan or previous VA loans in the past may still be subject to paying a down payment over a certain loan amount.

 From a borrower’s perspective, financing an entire home purchase and having no down payment is a pretty big deal.
 This allows them to complete the purchase without putting any money down at all.